erdo/n8/README.md

     dataPath = application.filesDir.toOkioPath(),
 )
 ```
+(For KMP the dataPath differs based on platform, see the KMP example app in this repo)

 The navigationModel is observable so that your code can remain informed of any navigation
 operations as they happen, but for Compose there is a wrapper that does this whilst handling